 Martin and Shan Graebe's website

-We have just received the first copies of our new CD - a compilation of songs from our previous albums which have now sold out.
+We have recently launched a new CD - a compilation of some of the songs from our previous albums which have now sold out.
 You can find the details here or by clicking the tab to the right.

 This is the trigger for a much-needed overhaul of this website and this may take some time.
 The changes will, almost inevitably, create a few errors, for which we apologise in advance.
 Please be patient.
 Normal service will be resumed.